 - Textbooks: Textbooks are selected when they meet the selection criteria and assist the library in fulfilling its roles.
 The library is under no obligation to purchase textbooks for curriculum support.

 - Electronic Information Resources: Providing connections to global information services and networks is not the same as selecting and purchasing materials for a library collection.
 Determining the accuracy or authenticity of electronic information may present special problems.
 Some information accessed electronically may not meet a library’s selection or collection development policy.
-It is, therefore, left to each patron to determine what information is appropriate to his/her needs.
+It is, therefore, left to each patron to determine what information is appropriate to their needs.